Phalit045040/Agricultural-Impact-Analysis/README.md

 This dashboard is created on **ELK (Elastic Stack)** with a Kaggle dataset streamed via Kibana.

 ### **Contributing**
-This project is the result of a collaborative effort between [Himanshi Saxena](https://github.com/045019), [Jasleen Kaur Chadha](https://github.com/Jasleen045023), and me, with valuable guidance from **Prof. Ashok Harna**.
+This project is the result of a collaborative effort between [Himanshi Saxena](https://github.com/045019), [Jasleen Kaur Chadha](https://github.com/Jasleen045023), and me, with valuable guidance from **Prof. Ashok Harnal**.

 ---